 Bridging, Bloomington and Roseville

 - What they do: provide furniture and household goods to families and individuals transitioning out of homelessness and poverty.

 - Donations accepted: bed frames, mattresses and box springs, chairs, dressers, tables, bedding, kitchenware, DVD players, TVs (2008 or newer), vacuums, framed mirrors or artwork.

 - Not accepted: clothing, toys, computers, sporting goods.

 - You are drop off at either the Bloomington or Roseville locations with no appointment necessary.
-They’re open Monday thru Thursday from 9:00 am – 6:00 pm and Friday and Saturday from 9:00 am – 3:00 pm.
+They’re open Mondays thru Thursdays from 9:00 am to 6:00 pm and Fridays and Saturdays from 9:00 am to 3:00 pm.

 - They also offer home driveway/garage pickup for a $75 fee.
 Wait times for the home pickup service are approximately four weeks out as of late August.